nlhans/qt-baremetal/README.md

 c) Go to "Build & Run" - tab Debuggers.
 This has been the most trickiest thing to do.

 You need an arm gdb version **with python scripting support**.
-At the time, about 9 months back, the binaries in Ubuntu repo does not have this option enabled.
+At the time I first figured this out, about 9 months back, the binaries in Ubuntu repo does not have this option enabled.
 You can save a lot of time/hassle to check this first.
 For some reason the packages in the Ubuntu repositories did not compile GDB with this option.
 I am not sure of any binary releases, nevertheless you need to compile GDB from sources with python support.
 Download GDB from the [download archives](http://ftp.gnu.org/gnu/gdb/).
 I still use GDB-7.6 which seems to work fine, but for this tutorial I have recompiled it for GDB-7.10.

 Extract the source archive.
 Open in terminal and run "./configure --with-python --target=arm-elf".
 This sets up the make environment for ARM targets with python scripting enabled.
 Then run make.
 This takes a while, depending on your system speed.
 Unfortunately you may be a bit on your own once the compilation onces because of dependency issues.
 Don't be afraid - this happened to me on my first try too and I figured it out with a bunch of google searches!